 Such as the Burmanese, the Chinese, the Japanese, the people from Cambodia, Corea, Siam, the Sinhalese, the Tibetan and other peoples in Asia, the Mongols belong to the religious group of Indian-Buddhism.
 China's culture and art have created commonly adopted traditions in the course of various centuries, traditions that still establish a relationship between these peoples.

 The Mongols are Lamaists and hence also know the Tsam.
 The "Yellow Church" here determines the area of influence.
-In Mongolian monasteries Buddhist art, before its destruction in the 1930ies, it had been very highly developed, and there could been found real masters of their art among painters, sculptors, architects, and especially skilled craftsmen.
+In Mongolian monasteries Buddhist art, before its destruction in the 1930ies, had been highly developed, and there were real masters of their art including painters, sculptors, architects, and especially skilled craftsmen.

 - Nomadism accepted influence on the entire life of the shepherds and hunters, on their traditions, their virtues and vice, which the Mongols have in common with the neighboring Turk peoples.